dotnet/EntityFramework.Docs/entity-framework/core/managing-schemas/migrations/index.md

 dotnet ef migrations add AddProductReviews
 ```

-Once the migration is scaffolded (code generated for it), review the code for accuracy and add any additional operations required to apply it correctly.
+Once the migration is scaffolded (code generated for it), review the code for accuracy and add, remove or modify any operations required to apply it correctly.

 For example, a migration might contain the following operations: